wp-plugins/wp-members/README.md

 ## Upgrade Notice ##

+WP-Members 2.9.9.1 patches an issue with the admin notification email update in 2.9.9.
 WP-Members 2.9.9 is mostly minor updates preparing codebase for the 3.0 project.

 ## Screenshots ##

-###1.
-The default when viewing a blocked post - the plugin will deliver a login screen and registration form in place of blocked content (this default can be changed to other options).
+1. The default when viewing a blocked post - the plugin will deliver a login screen and registration form in place of blocked content (this default can be changed to other options).
-###

 ![The default when viewing a blocked post - the plugin will deliver a login screen and registration form in place of blocked content (this default can be changed to other options).
 ](https://ps.w.org/wp-members/assets/screenshot-1.png)

-###2.
-Admin Panel - Options Tab - the various option settings for the plugin.
+2. Admin Panel - Options Tab - the various option settings for the plugin.
-###

 ![Admin Panel - Options Tab - the various option settings for the plugin.
 ](https://ps.w.org/wp-members/assets/screenshot-2.png)

-###3.
-Admin Panel - Fields Tab - the plugin field manager allows you to manage (or delete) the installed extra fields and field order, and also add your own custom fields.
+3. Admin Panel - Fields Tab - the plugin field manager allows you to manage (or delete) the installed extra fields and field order, and also add your own custom fields.
-###

 ![Admin Panel - Fields Tab - the plugin field manager allows you to manage (or delete) the installed extra fields and field order, and also add your own custom fields.
 ](https://ps.w.org/wp-members/assets/screenshot-3.png)

-###4.
-Admin Panel - Dialogs Tab - the major dialogs that the plugin uses for error and other messages can be edited in the plugin's admin panel.
+4. Admin Panel - Dialogs Tab - the major dialogs that the plugin uses for error and other messages can be edited in the plugin's admin panel.
-###

 ![Admin Panel - Dialogs Tab - the major dialogs that the plugin uses for error and other messages can be edited in the plugin's admin panel.
 ](https://ps.w.org/wp-members/assets/screenshot-4.png)

-###5.
-Admin Panel - Emails Tab - all of the emails that are sent by the plugin can be edited in the admin panel.
+5. Admin Panel - Emails Tab - all of the emails that are sent by the plugin can be edited in the admin panel.
-###

 ![Admin Panel - Emails Tab - all of the emails that are sent by the plugin can be edited in the admin panel.
 ](https://ps.w.org/wp-members/assets/screenshot-5.png)

-###6.
-Posts > All Posts - The plugin adds a column to the list of posts and pages to display if a post or page is unblocked or blocked (the opposite of whatver you have set for the plugin's default in the options tab).
+6. Posts > All Posts - The plugin adds a column to the list of posts and pages to display if a post or page is unblocked or blocked (the opposite of whatver you have set for the plugin's default in the options tab).
-###

 ![Posts > All Posts - The plugin adds a column to the list of posts and pages to display if a post or page is unblocked or blocked (the opposite of whatver you have set for the plugin's default in the options tab).
 ](https://ps.w.org/wp-members/assets/screenshot-6.png)

-###7.
-Posts > Edit Post - The plugin adds a meta box to the post/page editor allowing you to set an individual post to be blocked or unblocked (the opposite of whatver your default setting is).
+7. Posts > Edit Post - The plugin adds a meta box to the post/page editor allowing you to set an individual post to be blocked or unblocked (the opposite of whatver your default setting is).
-###

 ![Posts > Edit Post - The plugin adds a meta box to the post/page editor allowing you to set an individual post to be blocked or unblocked (the opposite of whatver your default setting is).
 ](https://ps.w.org/wp-members/assets/screenshot-7.png)

 ## Changelog ##

+### 2.9.9.1 ###
+* Patches an issue with the admin notification email update in 2.9.9.

 ### 2.9.9 ###
 * Code standards in wp-members-email.php